Error Code 13

 Steps

-3. Open all supply and return registers throughout the house Walk through every room and confirm all supply registers and return air grilles are fully open and unblocked.
-Move furniture, rugs, or other items away from vents.
-Even partially closed registers reduce airflow enough to cause overheating in some configurations.
+3. Verify all supply and return vents are open Walk through every room and ensure all supply registers and return grilles are fully open and not blocked by furniture, curtains, or rugs.
+Even a few closed vents can significantly restrict airflow and cause overheating.

-4. Restore power and gas, then wait for auto-reset Turn the gas supply valve back to the open position (parallel to the pipe).
-Turn the breaker back ON.
-The furnace will auto-reset after 3 hours.
-After the reset, set your thermostat to call for heat and monitor the furnace through several heating cycles.
+5. Restore power and gas, then test Turn the gas supply valve to ON and flip the circuit breaker to ON.
+The furnace may need up to 3 hours to auto-reset from lockout, or you can reset it by cycling the power (turn off for 30 seconds, then back on).
+Set your thermostat to call for heat and monitor the furnace through its heating cycle.

 How to Verify